-In preparation for graduation, students must ensure that their courses are not older than five years (APC, graduate certificate, and master's) or nine years (doctoral).
-Students may request revalidation of JCPH graduate courses by submitting the Request for Revalidation form and revalidation fee to the Director, Academic Affairs.
+In preparation for graduation, students must ensure that their courses are not older than seven years (APC, graduate certificate, and master's) or nine years (doctoral).
+Students may request revalidation of JCPH graduate courses by submitting the Request for Course Revalidation form, located under Handbooks & Forms on the Student Resources page, and revalidation fee to the Director, Academic Affairs.
 The Director, Academic Affairs, in consult with the Program Director, will determine whether a course is appropriate for revalidation.